EEN421/EEN421.github.io/_posts/💡 KQL Toolbox #3 — Which Event ID Noises Up Your Logs (and Who’s Causing It)?.md

 This is where today’s KQL shines 🌞

 Instead of looking at cost, we shift focus to raw event frequency—a metric that drives both noise and cost.
-With two short KQL queries, you’ll identify:
+With a few short KQL queries, you’ll identify:
 - Which Event ID fires most in your environment over the last 30 days?
 - Which accounts are generating that Event ID the most?
 - Which devices are these Event ID's coming from?